-Cambodia is a country with a rich history and culture, but it is also facing a number of environmental challenges.
+Cambodia has a rich history and culture, but it also faces a number of environmental challenges.
 In recent years, the country has experienced rapid economic growth, which has led to increased deforestation, air pollution, and water scarcity.

-These environmental challenges are having a serious impact on the health and well-being of Cambodians.
-Deforestation is leading to soil erosion and flooding, air pollution is causing respiratory problems, and water scarcity is making it difficult for people to access clean water.
+These environmental challenges are seriously impacting the health and well-being of Cambodians.
+Deforestation leads to soil erosion and flooding, air pollution is causing respiratory problems, and water scarcity makes it difficult for people to access clean water.

 There is a growing awareness of the need for sustainability in Cambodia.
-In recent years, the government has taken steps to address environmental challenges, and there are a number of non-governmental organizations working to promote sustainable development.
+In recent years, the government has taken steps to address environmental challenges, such as developing the National Environment Strategy and Action Plan (NESAP) in 2017.
+This plan provides a roadmap for achieving many of Cambodia’s Sustainable Development Goals.
+This plan provides a roadmap for achieving many of Cambodia’s Sustainable Development Goals.
+Additionally, non-governmental organizations are working to promote sustainable development in the country

-This article will explore the environmental challenges, as well as discuss pathways to sustainability in Cambodia.
+This article will explore the environmental challenges and discuss pathways to sustainability in Cambodia.
 Drawing on the findings from our latest Consumer Report Cambodia 2023, a joint effort with the local agency Confluences that gathered insights from over 1,000 respondents, we gained a deeper understanding of their perspectives and efforts towards sustainability in Cambodia.
 Additionally, the article examines the crucial roles of the government, businesses, and individuals in fostering and promoting sustainability.

 Environmental Issues in Cambodia

 Cambodia, located in the Greater Mekong Subregion of Southeast Asia, is known for its stunning natural beauty and rich biodiversity.
-However, the country faces significant environmental challenges that threaten Cambodia’s precious ecosystems and the diverse plants, animals, and people that rely on them.
+However, the country faces significant environmental challenges threatening Cambodia’s precious ecosystems and the diverse plants, animals, and people relying on them.
 In this section, we will explore these environmental issues and their impact on the environment, wildlife, and human well-being.

 1. Deforestation